guilhermebkel/aws-serverless-applications-study/README.md

 1. After starting a new project, try to always get it deployed to the cloud asap in order to avoid some awful and unexpected environmental problems

-2. Trigger the lambda on the cloud and mock the received data, in order to make all your tests around it.
+2. Trigger the lambda on the cloud and mock the received data, in order to make your tests using it.
 <a name="common-errors"></a>

 ## Common errors